Mxpea/FadingShadow/README.md

 你在追寻何物？

-you sleep
-you awake
-you watch the sky falling
-you watch the earth collapse
+where is your home?
+it turning glowing fading.

+what are you seeking for?
+it breaking tearing falling.

+so what now?
-you see the light exudationed your deepest fear
+you see the echoes from the void.
+you guided by that colorless light.
+you was attracted by that fever night.

+a world full of madness.
-you see the shadow fading out
+there, the shadow will fadeness.

-noting to do
-nowhere to hide.